 In a person with hair loss and scale on the scalp, fungal infection may be the cause.

 In addition to a thick scale in this individual, there is usually temporary hair loss due to tinea capitis (ringworm).

-Images of Ringworm, Scalp (Tinea Capitis) (6)
+Images of Scalp Ringworm (Tinea Capitis) (6)

+In a person with hair loss and scale on the scalp, fungal infection may be the cause.